wp-plugins/the-casengo-chat-widget/readme.txt

 == Screenshots ==

-1. See the Live Chat button implemented on Yeloworld.com
+1. See the Live Chat button implemented
 2. Plugin admin page of Casengo the Widget
 3. Overviewing the Casengo agent inbox
 4. Handling a customer inquiry